-The Nairobi Stock Exchange, also known as the Nairobi Securities Exchange or NSE, is a leading African exchange based in Kenya, one of the fastest-growing economies in the region.
-Online trading is available for customers around the world with a variety of instruments and markets, including shares, bonds and derivatives.
+Nairobi Stock Exchange brokers facilitate trading the NSE, a leading African exchange based in Kenya and one of the fastest-growing economies in the region.
+Online trading is available for customers around the world via registered Nairobi Stock Exchange brokers, with a variety of instruments and markets, including shares, bonds and derivatives.

 This article will explore what the NSE is and how it works, its history and structure, as well as the various indices, top listed companies, requirements and where to find today’s live share prices.
-It will also explain how you can start trading on the Nairobi Stock Exchange, with some tips to get you going.
-You can find a list of the top brokers offering NSE trading below.
+It will also explain how you can compare and choose brokers with access to the Nairobi Stock Exchange.
+Alternatively, we have listed top brokers and platforms offering NSE trading in 2023 below.

 What Is The Nairobi Stock Exchange?

 The Nairobi Stock Exchange (NSE) is based in the city of Nairobi, Kenya.
 Its head offices are located at an address on Westlands Road, Westlands, Nairobi, having moved to a new location and building in May 2013.
 While it is not one of the largest stock exchanges in the world, it is within the top 10 in Africa and available to trade via several Nairobi Stock Exchange brokers.

 The NSE has a market capitalization (cap) of KES 2.248 trillion, or around $20 billion, according to its 2020 annual report.
 There are around 64 companies listed on the Nairobi Stock Exchange.

 Stocks and shares at Nairobi Stock Exchange brokers are listed and traded on its mainboard, under the symbol NSE.
 The role and function of the Nairobi Security Exchange are to allow investors, young and old, to trade a range of instruments.
 These include standard stocks, indices such as the All Share Index, ETFs, derivatives (futures and options) and bonds.